IgniteUI/igniteui-docfx/en/components/date_range_picker.md

 </div>
 <div class="divider--half"></div>

-This can be achieved by using the `IgxDateRangeStartComponent` and `IgxDateRangeEndComponent` as child components of the date range picker.
+This can be achieved by using the `IgxDateRangeStartComponent` and `IgxDateRangeEndComponent` as children of the date range picker.

 ```html
 <div class="date-range-picker-wrapper">